IBM/watson-machine-learning-model-deploy/pattern-template.md

 > **DISCLAIMER**: This notebook is used for demonstrative and illustrative purposes only and does not constitute an offering that has gone through regulatory review.
 It is not intended to serve as a medical application.
 There is no representation as to the accuracy of the output of this application and it is presented without warranty.

 In this Code Pattern, we will use anonymous patient data to predict the best drug to treat heart disease.
-This notebook introduces commands for getting data, model persistance to Watson Machine Learning repository, model deployment, and scoring.
+This notebook introduces commands for getting data, building the model, model deployment, and scoring.

 When the reader has completed this Code Pattern, they will understand how to:

 * Prepare data, create an Apache Spark machine learning pipeline, and train a model.
 * Publish a sample model in the Watson Machine Learning (WML) repository.
-* Deploy a model for online scoring.
+* Deploy a model for online scoring (as a web service).
 * Score the model using sample scoring records and the scoring endpoint.

 # Technologies